nwjs/node/doc/api/stream.md

         stream.removeListener('readable', onReadable);
         if (buf.length)
           stream.unshift(buf);
-        // now the body of the message can be read from the stream. callback(null, header, stream);
+        // Now the body of the message can be read from the stream. callback(null, header, stream);
       } else {
         // still reading the header.